Financial Aid

 The California Education Code provides for the waiver of mandatory systemwide tuition fees as summarized below:

-Section 66025.3(b) - Current or former foster youth who are 25 years of age or younger; has been in foster care for at least 12 consecutive months after reaching 10 years of age; meet any of the following:
+Section 66025.3(b) - Current or former foster youth who is 25 years of age or younger; has been in foster care for at least 12 consecutive months after reaching 10 years of age; meet any of the following:

-i.
-Is under a current foster care placement order by the juvenile court;
+- Is under a current foster care placement order by the juvenile court;

-ii.
-Was under a foster care placement order by the juvenile court upon reaching 18 years of age;
+- Was under a foster care placement order by the juvenile court upon reaching 18 years of age;

-v.
-Maintains a minimum grade point average and meets other conditions necessary to be in good standing at the university; and
+- Maintains a minimum grade point average and meets other conditions necessary to be in good standing at the university; and meet the financial need requirements established for Cal Grant

-vi.
-Meets the financial need requirements established for Cal Grant A awards under Chapter 1.7 (commencing with Section 69430) of Part 42.
+A awards under Chapter 1.7 (commencing with Section 69430) of Part 42.

 The waiver of mandatory systemwide tuition and fees under this section applies only to a person who is determined to be a resident of California pursuant to Chapter 1 (commencing with Section 68000) of Part 41 of the California Education Code.